lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/README.md

 ![silhouette method](https://github.com/lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/assets/121969452/b77695f7-c497-42df-a464-0445bb1f2cae)

 ## Results and cluster exploration
 After applying K-means clustering with 2 clusters, 764 users were classified as cluster 0 and 40 users as cluster 1 (see Figure 9).
 Cluster 0 constitutes 95% of the user group, while cluster 0 only accounts for nearly 5%.
-PCA is the most powerful component to distinguish the cluster (see Figure 10).
-Users from both cluster 0 and cluster 1 spend more than half of their time on our website browsing the first page, on average.
+Principal component 1 is the most powerful component for distinguishing the cluster (see Figure 10).
+On average, users from clusters 0 and 1 spend about half of their time on our site viewing the home page.

 For Cluster 0, the top 5 topics are: [Proyecto de Industrialización del Bambú en Guatemala], [Construcción con Bambú], [Bambú en la Moda], [Invernadero construido a base de bambú industrializado] and [Construcción].
 Cluster 1 shares the same top 3 topics, followed by [Guatemala lidera industrialización y aprovechamiento del Bambú en Centro América], [Artesanas y panaderas, mujeres de Chiquimula buscan alternativas económicas] (see Table 5).
 The users from cluster 1 spend significant longer time on each topic except [Savenhouse built from industrialized bamboo], [Bamboo in Fashion], [Fertilización de plantación en finca Sabana Grande FAUSAC Escuintla], and [Noticias y Eventos| Proyecto de Industrialización del Bambú en Guatemala] (see Table 6 and Figures 11 to 44).

 #### Cluster characteristics:
 Cluster 0
-* represents 95% of the customer base.
+* constitutes 95% of the customer base.
-* interested in the application of bamboo.
+* show interest in bamboo applications.
+* spends 45.88% of time on homepage.
-* interested in homepage of construction with bamboo, Bambú en la Moda.
+* specifically interested in homepage of construction with bamboo, Bambú en la Moda.

 Cluster 1
-* represents 5% of the customer base.
+* constitutes 5% of the customer base.
-* interested in the project itself.
+* show interest in the project itself.
 * spends significant longer time on our webiste.
+* spends 57.84% of time on homepage.
-* interested in homepage of construction with bamboo, Bambú en la Moda.
+* specifically interested in homepage of construction with bamboo, Bambú en la Moda.

 #### Figure 9: User cluster pie chart
 <img width="413" alt="Screen Shot 2024-04-03 at 11 14 09 AM" src="https://github.com/lin-jhe-yu/Website-User-Behavior-Analysis-EDA-K-mean-Clustering-/assets/121969452/d8108b8f-eab3-46cf-baf3-77dc122190ac">